-If you have color-treated, dry, or damaged hair, you probably take extra special caution to make sure you don't get any breakage.
-Using heat protectants, avoiding heat in general, and using scrunchies instead of elastic are all great, but there's even more you could be doing.
+If you have color-treated, dry, or damaged hair, you probably already take special caution to make sure you don't cause any breakage.
+Using moisturizing masks, heat protectants, avoiding heat in general, and using scrunchies instead of elastic are all great, but there's even more you could be doing.
 There are plenty of ways to protect your hair while you're sleeping, because all that tossing and turning and whatever else goes on when you're in your deep slumber can totally cause you more damage without you even realizing it.
 Yikes!

 Even though sleeping seems peaceful enough, you don't totally know what goes on when you shut your eyes and fall asleep.
-You could be tossing and turning and unintentionally pulling or creating friction on your hair, or you could make a habit of going to bed with your hair up, and the elastic tied in your hair for eight plus hours could also cause breakage.
-If you take good care of your hair in your day-to-day life, you might as well make sure it's protected while you're asleep, too.
-I mean, you don't want to negate all the good things you're doing to care for it every day with a rough night of sleeping.
+You could be tossing and turning and unintentionally pulling or creating friction, or you could make a habit of going to bed with your hair up with an elastic in your hair for eight-plus hours.
+If you take good care of your hair in your day-to-day life, you'll also want to make sure it's protected while you're asleep, too.

 If you have damaged hair, or just want to make sure your hair stays as healthy and strong as possible, try these seven ways to help protect your hair while you're sleeping.

-You might think you're protecting your hair by not rolling around with it down, but tension from a hair tie and too high of a ponytail/bun left in for several hours can definitely damage and break your hair.
-Instead, sleep with it down, or if you have to tie it back, go low with a ponytail or loose braid at the nape of your neck.
+And when you tie it, how matters.
+A too-high ponytail or bun can damage and break your hair.
+Instead, sleep with it down, or if you have to tie it back, go with a low ponytail or loose braid at the nape of your neck.

 3. Sleep On Silk Pillowcases